NickCH-K/CVRoller/README.md

 * Turn 'meat' construction into callable functions for flexibility.
 * Add LaTeX-out
 * Fix many, many LaTeX conversion oddities from pypandoc.
+* Suppress citeproc-py warnings for unsupported fields when reading in bibtex files

 Features that are Completed but Need Testing
 ----------------------